HELLO, FROM SOMEWHERE: Stories of the Roads I Traveled (A Memoir)

-A personal memoir written by a grandmother to her granddaughter that will appeal to readers interested in personal accounts of immigration, particularly stories from the Philippines.
-It is about overcoming racial and gender discrimination, and making it in America, of being in love, and of the pain of losing a husband.
+A personal memoir written by a grandmother to her granddaughter will appeal to readers interested in personal accounts of immigration, particularly stories from the Philippines.
+It is about overcoming racial and gender discrimination and making it to America, of being in love, and of the pain of losing a husband.
 In the end, it offers closure and continuation of the journey, dreaming new adventures and following a different road.